Latinas Decolonizing Our Sexuality: The Journey of Reclaiming Power and Pleasure

 Understanding Colonial Legacies in Latina Sexuality

 The colonization of the Americas brought with it not only political and economic subjugation but also the imposition of European religious and social values.
 For Latinas, this meant the introduction of strict patriarchal structures and a Catholic-centric morality that often viewed female sexuality as inherently sinful, dangerous, or to be controlled.
-These imposed ideals clashed with, and sought to erase, pre-colonial understandings of sensuality and gender, which were often more fluid and less judgmental.
+These imposed ideals clashed with, and sought to erase, indigenous understandings of sensuality and gender, which were often more fluid and less judgmental.

 The consequences of these colonial legacies are multifaceted: